Triangulations of Flow Polytopes, Ample Framings, and Gentle Algebras: Gorenstein Flow Polytopes

-\begin{remark} The uniqueness in Definition~\ref{def:order} is a consequence of \cite[Proposition 2.33]{PPP}, which gives a constructive way to calculate adjacent cliques.
-In terms of routes it says the following.
+\begin{remark} The uniqueness in Definition~\ref{def:order} is a consequence of a more general result on gentle algebras, which give a constructive way to calculate adjacent support $\tau$-tilting modules.
+In particular, this definition is an application of \cite[Proposition 2.33]{PPP} together with the bijection in Theorem~\ref{maximal_cliques}, which allows us to restate it in terms of routes.
+Thus, Definition~\ref{def:order} may be formulated as follows.
 Given a maximal clique $\Delta_1$ containing a non-exceptional route $R_1$, we can write $R_1=uwv$ where $w$ is uniquely determined by $\Delta_1$ and the last edge in $u$ has the opposite label of the first edge in $v$.
 Moreover, $\Delta_1$ contains two other routes $p=u'wv$ and $q=uwv'$.
 Then Proposition 2.33 says that the clique $\Delta_2$ obtained by exchanging $R_1$ by a new route $R_2$, where $R_2=u'wv'$, is the unique other maximal clique that contains $\Delta$ and such that $R_1, R_2$ are not coherent at $w$.
 Note that if there is another connected component $w' \in R_1\cap R_2$ satisfying the conditions of Definition~\ref{def:order}, then $R_1$ and $R_2$ would be incoherent at $w'$, and in particular $w'$ would be contained in $u$ or $v$.
 Hence, $w'$ would be contained in $q$ or $p$ respectively.
 Then $R_2$ would be incoherent with either $q$ or $p$, which contradicts that $R_2$, $p$, and $q$ belong to a common clique $\Delta_2$.

-Alternatively, the uniqueness was shown in \cite[Theorem 9.4]{BDMTY} in the special case of gentle algebras with the property that every indecomposable $\tau$-rigid module is a brick.
-This condition is automatically satisfied for algebras coming from full DAG's by Corollary~\ref{cor:finite}. \end{remark}
+Alternatively, the uniqueness was also shown in \cite[Theorem 9.4]{BDMTY} in the special case of gentle algebras with the property that every indecomposable $\tau$-rigid module is a brick.
+This condition is automatically satisfied for algebras coming from full DAGs by Corollary~\ref{cor:finite}. \end{remark}

 \begin{remark} We say that the framed DAG $[G,F]$ is {\em symmetric} if reversing its vertex labeling ($i\mapsto n-i$) in $[G,F]$ is a framing-preserving isomorphism of $[G,F]$.
-In a symmetric full DAG $G$ with framing $F$, if $\Delta_1 \prec \Delta_2$ in $\DKK(G,F)$, then reversing the vertex labels in the routes of $\Delta_1$ and $\Delta_2$ yield two cliques $\Delta_1'$ and $\Delta_2'$ in $\DKK(G,F)$ satisfying $\Delta_2 \prec \Delta_1$.
+In a symmetric full DAG $G$ with framing $F$, if $\Delta_1 \prec \Delta_2$ in $\DKK(G,F)$, then reversing the vertex labels in the routes of $\Delta_1$ and $\Delta_2$ yield two cliques $\Delta_1'$ and $\Delta_2'$ in $\DKK(G,F)$ satisfying $\Delta_2' \prec \Delta_1'$.
 Thus we observe that the poset in Definition~\ref{def:order} is self-dual if $[G,F]$ is symmetric.
 We see this in Figure~\ref{fig:G(2,7)poset} as $G(2,7)$ is symmetric with the ample framing of Figure~\ref{fig:G(2,7) and Q}. \end{remark}